How to do Stockholm in 48 hours

-Located in a former royal customs house with stunning waterfront views, Fotografiska is widely considered one of Stockholm’s top museums.
-Dedicated to contemporary photography, it features both world-famous and emerging international artists in changing exhibitions.
+Located in a former royal customs house with stunning waterfront views, Fotografiska is widely considered one of Europe’s top museums.
+Dedicated to contemporary photography, it features both world-famous and emerging international artists in its regularly changing exhibitions.
 Open until 1am on weekends, Fotografiska also has an award-winning in-house restaurant, bar and café, making it easy to spend an entire evening here.

-A warren of narrow cobblestone streets, Stockholm’s Old Town, Gamla Stan, dates from the 13th century.
-Here you’ll find the Royal Palace, Stockholm Cathedral and numerous museums.
+A warren of narrow cobbled streets, Stockholm’s Old Town, Gamla Stan, dates back to the 13th century.
+Here you’ll find the Royal Palace, Stockholm Cathedral and lots of excellent museums.
 The main shopping streets, especially Västerlånggatan, are touristy and often crowded, but off the main drag you’ll find peace, charm and quirky treasures such as Stockholm’s tiniest statue, the 5.9-inch Iron Boy (behind the Finnish Church).

-If the weather is fine, there’s no better way to get a feel for Stockholm than on foot.
+If the weather’s fine, there’s no better way to get a feel for Stockholm than on foot.
 When you’ve had your fill of Gamla Stan, follow the waterfront north to Nybroviken and stroll along Strandvägen, a 19th-century esplanade lined with elegant converted mansions.
-At the bridge, cross over onto leafy Djurgården Island, once a royal hunting park.
+At the bridge, cross over to leafy Djurgården island, once a royal hunting park.

-In August 1628, the royal flagship Vasa sank in Stockholm harbor, just minutes into her maiden voyage.
-Salvaged more than 330 years later and amazingly well preserved, the ship is the centerpiece of the Vasa Museum, a must-see for any first-time visitor to Stockholm.
-Don’t miss the excellent movie about the disaster and the dramatic recovery of the ship.
+In August 1628, the royal flagship Vasa sank in Stockholm harbour, just minutes into her maiden voyage.
+Salvaged more than 330 years later and amazingly well preserved, the ship is the centrepiece of the Vasa Museum, a must-see for any first-time visitor to Stockholm.
+Don’t miss the excellent film about the disaster and the dramatic recovery of the ship.

-Further along Djurgården lies a gem of the Stockholm restaurant scene, Oaxen Slip, a casual bistro housed in a converted boat house adjacent to its upscale sister, the Michelin-star Oaxen Krog.
-It’s the perfect place to enjoy waterfront views while dining on a menu of outstanding Nordic cuisine made with seasonal local ingredients.
+Further along Djurgården lies a stalwart of Stockholm’s restaurant scene, Oaxen Slip, a casual bistro housed in a converted boathouse adjacent to its upscale sister, Michelin-starred Oaxen Krog.
+It’s the perfect place to enjoy waterfront views while dining on a menu of outstanding Nordic cuisine made with seasonal Swedish ingredients.

-Begin your final day with a visit to Stockholm’s distinctive City Hall, a symbol of the city.
+Kick off your final day with a visit to Stockholm’s distinctive City Hall.
 Its splendid interiors include the Blue Hall, the venue for the annual Nobel Prize banquet (though not actually blue), as well as the astonishing Golden Hall, covered in mosaics depicting Swedish history.
 Access is by guided tour only, offered in English throughout the day.

-An essential part of Swedish culture, fika means a coffee break, typically with a pastry, and with an added element of congenial company and coziness.
-Stockholm is filled with cafés where you can have a great fika, but few are as much a part of local tradition as Vete-Katten, which has been serving up mouthwatering baked goods and light lunches since 1928.
+An essential part of Swedish culture, fika means an afternoon tea-like coffee break, typically with a pastry, and with an added element of congenial company and cosiness.
+Stockholm is filled with cafés where you can have great fika, but few feel as rooted in tradition as Vete-Katten, which has been serving up mouthwatering baked goods and light lunches since 1928.